Angela Lynn Douglas: Miami (1972–1978)

 In 1972, Douglas moved to Miami to set up another branch of TAO with Collete Tisha Goudie, Tara Carn, and Kimberly Elliot.
-This branch focused heavily on police brutality towards trans women, setting up a "security force" to publicize arrests, beatings, and sexual abuses of trans people by the police force.
+This branch focused heavily on police brutality towards trans women and set up a "security force" to publicize arrests, beatings, and sexual abuses of trans people by the police force.

-Douglas also organized and published the newsletter Moonshadow and the magazine Mirage, which reported on the TAO's activism and national news concerning trans people.
-It was printed from 1972 to 1980.
+Douglas also organized and published the newsletter Moonshadow and the magazine Mirage, which reported on the TAO's activism and national news concerning trans people; it was printed from 1972 to 1980.

-When the American Psychiatric Association removed homosexuality as a diagnosis in 1973, TAO called on it delist transsexualism as well.
+When the American Psychiatric Association removed homosexuality as a diagnosis in 1973, TAO called on it to delist transsexualism as well.

-However, she began making stranger accusations, such as that the CIA had set up the John Hopkins gender clinic and was working with the Erickson Educational Foundation, a group she criticized for focusing too heavily on assimilation.
+However, she began making stranger accusations, such as that the CIA had set up the Johns Hopkins gender clinic and was working with the Erickson Educational Foundation, a group she criticized for focusing too heavily on assimilation.

 Dr. John Ronald Brown offered Mirage several thousand dollars in exchange for public promotion of him, which Douglas accepted.

 TAO broke off relations with Gay Activists Alliance of Miami after the group refused to include transsexuals in a lawsuit countering police brutality in Miami Beach.

 In 1974, Douglas stepped down as TAO's president, with Barbara Rosello taking over the organization.
 At the time, TAO had begun to include more trans men and had chapters in San Francisco, Philadelphia, Chicago, Atlanta, Orlando, Jacksonville, Miami Beach, and even abroad in England, Canada, and Northern Ireland.

 In 1976 Douglas moved to Berkeley, formally disbanding the TAO in 1978.